Brambles: Organic Production

 Phytophthora root rot is a soil-borne disease most prevalent at poorly drained sites.
-The disease is caused by fungi in the family Phytophthora, which require saturated soils to reproduce and infect plant roots (Ellis and Nita, n.d.).
+The disease is caused by fungi in the family Phytophthora, which require saturated soils to reproduce and infect plant roots (Ellis and Nita, no date).
 Once infection occurs, it is very difficult to control Phytophthora organically.
 Red and purple raspberries are most susceptible, while black raspberries and blackberries generally show greater resistance (Bushway et al., 2008).

 Infected plants will appear stunted, with weak lateral shoots and leaves that yellow prematurely or scorch as if from drought stress.
 Canes that are severely infected will wilt and die as weather warms (Bushway et al., 2008).

 Although cultural methods can be practiced to reduce the incidence of infection, it is very important to select cultivars that exhibit resistance to Phytophthora.
-A listing of known resistant and highly susceptible varieties is provided in Table 3.

 Sites that are slow to drain, or exhibit standing water, should not be planted to brambles without improvements that allow for efficient drainage.
 Heavy soils can be amended with large amounts of organic matter and worked with a subsoiler to improve drainage, or raised beds can be created to help water drain away from bramble roots.